NicoAbr/data_recovery/README.md

 - data_recovery.py
 - functions.py

-If you want to just test 'data_recovery' you will need:
+If you want to just test 'data_recovery' you will need additionaly:
 - data_recovery_test.py
 - data_deleted.img
-additionaly.

 ## Usage:
 To use 'data_recovery' with your own data type: